How DeepTempo is different

 Deep learning FTW

-DeepTempo turns flow records into intent signals mapped to MITRE TTPs, exposing attacker behavior long before traditional systems react.
+DeepTempo delivers a prediction and detection layer that transforms operational telemetry into intent signals mapped to MITRE TTPs — exposing attacker behavior long before traditional systems react.

 Foundation model for threat detection

-LogLM is DeepTempo’s deep learning model trained to understand network flow.
-It projects groups of flow records into embeddings that capture structure and meaning.
-A classifier then uses these embeddings to assign MITRE TTPs.
+The LogLM is DeepTempo's vertical foundation model, purpose-built for security.
+It projects groups of log records into embeddings that capture structure and meaning.
+Classifiers then use these embeddings to assign MITRE TTPs.

 • No rules, baselines, or tuning required